 Example 28.
-Corporation N is a calendar year taxpayer that was required to file Schedule M-3 for its 2007 tax year and is required to file Schedule M-3 for its 2008 tax year.
-N was depreciating certain fixed assets over an erroneous recovery period and, effective for its 2008 tax year, N receives IRS consent to change its method of accounting for the depreciable fixed assets and begins using the proper recovery period.
-The change in method of accounting results in a positive section 481(a) adjustment of \$100,000 that is required to be spread over four tax years, beginning with the 2008 tax year.
+Corporation N is a calendar year taxpayer that was required to file Schedule M-3 for its 2008 tax year and is required to file Schedule M-3 for its 2009 tax year.
+N was depreciating certain fixed assets over an erroneous recovery period and, effective for its 2009 tax year, N receives IRS consent to change its method of accounting for the depreciable fixed assets and begins using the proper recovery period.
+The change in method of accounting results in a positive section 481(a) adjustment of \$100,000 that is required to be spread over four tax years, beginning with the 2009 tax year.
 It has been determined that the entire amount is attributable to effectively connected income.
 In its income statements, N treats the section 481(a) adjustment as a temporary difference.
-N must report on Part II, line 18, \$25,000 in columns (b) and (e) for its 2008 tax year and each of the subsequent three tax years (unless N is otherwise required to recognize the remainder of the section 481(a) adjustment earlier).
+N must report on Part II, line 18, \$25,000 in columns (b) and (e) for its 2009 tax year and each of the subsequent three tax years (unless N is otherwise required to recognize the remainder of the section 481(a) adjustment earlier).
 N must not report the section 481(a) adjustment on Part III, line 23.

-If the section 481(a) adjustment was not effectively connected to N's trade or business within the United States, the amount would be reportable for each year in column (b) as a temporary difference (for U.S. tax principles) and then reversed as an apportionment to non-ECI in column (d).
-If, in addition, N was a foreign bank, the amount would only be reportable in this manner if the section 481(a) adjustment was with respect to transactions recorded on set(s) of books reportable on Form 1120-F, Schedule L.
+If the section 481(a) adjustment was not effectively connected to N's trade or business within the United States and is not includible in column (a), the amount would be reportable for each year in column (b) as a temporary difference (for U.S. tax principles) and then reversed as an apportionment to non-ECI in column (d).
+If N were a foreign bank, the amount would only be so reportable if the section 481(a) adjustment was with respect to transactions recorded on set(s) of books reportable on Form 1120-F, Schedule L.